 - "Email Address [Required]" contains reserved username in row nn—Certain accounts are reserved and can't be created—for example, abuse and postmaster.

 - Read Only columns—Delete any "read only" columns before uploading the file.

 Errors in the log file

 - ACTION FAILED - Validation—An entry contains unsupported characters.
 For help, see Username and group name guidelines.

-- ACTION FAILED: UNKNOWN ERROR— Most likely a temporary error occurred.
+- ACTION FAILED: UNKNOWN ERROR—Most likely, a temporary error occurred.
 Try uploading the CSV file again, or uploading items in smaller batches.

 - ACTION FAILED: INSUFFICIENT LICENSES—Your organization's Google account doesn't have enough licenses for all the new users in your CSV file.
 Accounts are added starting from the top row until there are no more licenses available.
 You can purchase more licenses and then upload the remaining users in the CSV file.